dimasjackson/dimasjackson/README.md

 # Dimas Jackson, M. S.

 Hi!
-I am a Data Analyst and a PhD candidate at São Paulo State University.
-I build solutions using Artificial Intelligence/Machine Learning in Python, manage datasets with SQL/DAX/Pandas and create interactive dashboards with Power BI to transform data into insights! 💻📊 📈
+I am a Data Engineer at Mackenzie and a PhD candidate in Physics at São Paulo State University UNESP.
+I build solutions in data extraction, transforming and loading process using PostgreSQL/Microsoft SQL Server and KNIME.
+I also worked with Machine Learning in Python, managing datasets with DAX/Pandas and creating interactive dashboards with Power BI to transform data into insights! 💻📊 📈

 ## Languages and Tools: